EliTotah/AP1-KNN_Project/README.md

 We used the Command design pattern in order to handle commands in the server.
 The base Command class is an abstract class, it has access to client data and IO, and each command subclass implements the execution differently.
 The commands are stored in a vector which is also used as a menu, and they are invoked using an index given by the client.
 - We implemented the program by dividing it into a number of different files according to the main purpose of each file where the division is:
 1. Distance.cpp + Distance.h :
-These files are responsible for calculating the distance between the vectors using the familiar formulas I mentioned above when we noticed that the Euclidean distance and the Manhattan distance are a special case of the Minikowski distance, so the calculation of these two distances was carried out using the Minikowski distance functionץ
+These files are responsible for calculating the distance between the vectors using the familiar formulas I mentioned above when we noticed that the Euclidean distance and the Manhattan distance are a special case of the Minikowski distance, so the calculation of these two distances was carried out using the Minikowski distance function.
 2. Validation.cpp + Validation.h:
 These files are responsible for checking the correctness of the input when for each test we have performed appropriate treatment so that the user understands what his error is and corrects it as necessary.
 Some of the checked errors-